|

 for "that will be a big blow to Chinese propaganda".

-friendship with the Dalai Lama has remained strong over the years.
-TV
+with the Dalai Lama has remained strong over the years.
+TV productions that

-productions that tell the story of Mr Harrer and
+tell the story of Mr Harrer and the Dalai Lama,

-the Dalai Lama, both as a young man and as the present worldly statesman, have
+both as a young man and as the present worldly statesman, have been

 Europe, the Tibetan leader spends time with Mr Harrer.
 He was there during the opening of a museum of Tibetan history and culture in Mr Harrer´s hometown, and they are often seen together